thomaspoulainconsulting/Ludexo/README.md

 ## Ludexo

-A website and a companion app that provides a solution to list of your games and consoles in one place.
+A website and a companion app that provides a solution to list all of your games and consoles in one place.

 ## Statistics
 - Database: